 2. Who’s the face of your business?

 If you want to use social networking platforms like Twitter, Facebook, or LinkedIn, you need a human face to make your social media marketing work.

 So, does that mean potential customers want to know about your personal struggles finding high-quality organic dog food?
 No. (Unless your company sells organic dog food, that is.)

-Just like people have always done in public settings (work, church, volunteer activities), you’re going to adopt a persona — a selected range of your thoughts, emotions, and observations.
+Just like people have always done in public settings (work, church, volunteer activities), you’re going to adopt a persona as you build a personal brand — a selected range of your thoughts, emotions, and observations.

 You’re going to be social and informal, but in a way that’s relevant, appropriate, and interesting to who you’re talking with.